FAFSA For Parents: It Doesn’t Need To Be Hard

 If you’ve got a high-school senior headed off to college next year, then you’ll need to file the FAFSA (Free Application for Federal Financial Aid) in order to make sure your family is eligible for financial aid.
 Here’s the bottom line: filling out the FAFSA is not only time-consuming, it can also be confusing.
-So we asked David Levy, an editor with Edvisors and an expert on the FAFSA, for his top tips.
+So we asked David Levy, an editor with Edvisors for his top tips about FAFSA for parents.

 1. File the FAFSA early.
 Families can start filing the 2017-2018 FAFSA on October 1.
 According to Edvisors‘ research, filing early can mean more financial aid.

 “There are real advantages to filing early,” says Levy.
 That’s because Edvisors‘ own research shows that students who file early get twice as much grant money — which is free money — as those who file later in the process.
 For example, some states have early deadlines for their grant programs and hand out funds on a first-come, first-served basis.
 If you file your FAFSA after the money is gone, you’re out of luck, even if you are eligible for those funds.

 Good news.
 Starting with the 2017-2018 FAFSA, filers will be able to use 2015 tax data.
 In year’s past, the FAFSA required filers to provide prior year tax data, which meant that families often had to rush to complete their taxes (or at least come up with an estimate) in order to be able to file the FAFSA early.
 Starting this year, however, the FAFSA will ask for prior prior year tax data (for both prospective and returning students).
 For the 2017-2018 FAFSA, 2015 is the prior prior year (and those, of course, are already done).